onejs/one/next.md

 - turn this back off VXRN_ENABLE_SOURCE_MAP:
   - https://github.com/swc-project/swc/issues/9416

-- for some reason rollup newer versions have syntax error on trying to load native bundle on basic starter

   - bring back some form of useMetroSymbolication
 - safe-area-context should be configurable to leave it out entirely if you want